Skip to main content

 On April 20, 2018, the University broke ground on Fitts-Woolard Hall, which came about as the result of a $25 million gift from alumni Edward P. Fitts, Jr. and Edgar S. Woolard, Jr. The $154-million project was also funded in part by the passage of the May 2016 Connect NC bond referendum and other private donations to the College of Engineering.

-Fitts-Woolard Hall is NC State’s fourth engineering building on Centennial Campus, continuing the unification of the College and leveraging the power of convergence across disciplines, forming one of the world’s most dynamic research and education environments.
+In summer 2020, Fitts-Woolard Hall opened and became NC State’s fourth engineering building on Centennial Campus, continuing the unification of the College and leveraging the power of convergence across disciplines, forming one of the world’s most dynamic research and education environments.
 Fitts-Woolard Hall houses state-of-the-art classrooms and cutting-edge laboratories that further research in bio-manufacturing, advanced manufacturing, rapid prototyping, health systems engineering, environmental engineering, construction engineering and management, transportation systems and other fields of engineering research.
 The Department of Civil, Construction, and Environmental Engineering; the Edward P. Fitts Department of Industrial and Systems Engineering; and the dean’s administration are all housed within the building.

 Your Research Resource